Ultimate Guide on 24 Parts of a Bathtub: Names, Functions & Diagram

 Drain

-The drain is the unsung hero of the bathtub, as it allows water to flow out once you finish your bath.
-The drain is typically located at the bottom of the tub and connects to a pipe that leads to the home’s plumbing system.
+The drain, which permits water to drain after you take a bath.
+The drain is usually positioned at the bottom of the tub.
+It connects to a pipe that enters the house’s plumbing system.

 Overflow Drain